-We are not told whether the king remembered having been unexpectedly approached by Daniel in verse 16, but he might have said “ok, I gave you the extra time you wanted, now, what do you have to show for it?”
+We are not told whether the king remembered having been unexpectedly approached by Daniel (Verse 16), but he might have said “OK, I gave you the extra time you wanted, now, what do you have to show for it?”

 Verses 27 & 28: Daniel answered in the presence of the king, and said, The secret which the king hath demanded cannot the wise men, the astrologers, the magicians, the soothsayers, shew unto the king; But there is a God in heaven that revealeth secrets, and maketh known to the king Nebuchadnezzar what shall be in the latter days.
 Thy dream, and the visions of thy head upon thy bed, are these;

-Daniel precedes his answer with a personal disclaimer confirming the truth of what the other wise men had said, that “there is none other that can shew it before the king, except the gods, whose dwelling is not with flesh” (verse 11).
-But polytheistic “gods” in their answer was countered by Daniel’s reference to the monotheistic “God in heaven” without having to be bribed and cajoled like the other imaginary gods.
+Daniel precedes his answer with a personal disclaimer confirming the truth of what the other wise men had said, that “there is none other that can shew it before the king, except the gods, whose dwelling is not with flesh” (Verse 11).
+But polytheistic “gods,” in their answer, were countered by Daniel’s reference to the monotheistic “God in heaven,” without having to be bribed and cajoled like the other imaginary gods.